yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ￼
 ### Bubble Blast Saga Level Designer (MVC) ###

 The following is a brief overview of the game that you will be building called Bubble Blast Sage.
-When launching the game, the user is presented with the interface, with a grid like structure for bubbles as shown in the image below.
-The user can place bubbles of different colour (blue, red, green, orange).
-After dragging the game objects onto the play area and perhaps arranging and resizing them, the user can use the SAVE button to store the currently placed objects in a file on the iPad.
-The LOAD button can be use to load and restore the previously saved level, and the RESET button will clear all placed objects from the level designer.
-Once the game objects are placed, the user starts the game by pressing the START button.
+When launching the game, the user is presented with the interface, with a grid like structure where the bubbles will be placed.
+A palette at the bottom will allow the designer to choose the type of bubble he wants to design the grid with (blue, red, green, orange).
+The palette also contains an eraser used to delete bubbles from the grid.
+After adding the bubbles onto the grid, the user can use the SAVE button to store the current grid bubbles in a file on the iPad.
+The LOAD button can be use to load and restore the previously saved level, and the RESET button will clear all the bubbles from the grid n the level designer.
+Once the grid is ready, the user starts the game by pressing the START button.

-In the game, the user specifies the angle and power with which the wolf will blow a puff of air towards the pig.
-The air blown by the wolf will interact with the other objects in the game (blocks and the pig) according to the physics engine that you will build in the next problem set.
-The objective of the game is to destroy the pig that is protected by the blocks, ironically by crushing him with the blocks.
+In the game, the user specifies the direction of a new bubble to shot.
+The bubble will then interact with the existing bubbles in the grid according to the physics engine that you will build in the next problem set.
+If the shot bubble touches another bubble with the same colour as its own, and these bubbles form a group of 3 or more bubbles, then all the connected bubbles of this colour are destroyed.
+The objective of the game is to destroy all the bubbles from the grid by making groups of 3 or more.
 In this problem set, the START button will be disabled.
 You will only have to build a rudimentary level designer.

 The features of the level designer that you are expected to implement include the following:

+* Reset, save and load a game level;
+* An object palette from which the user can select the bubble colour or the eraser;
+* Fill the grid with the bubbles (translate);
+* Change the colour in the grid in a round-robin fashion (single tap);
+* Delete bubbles from the grid (double tap);

 Section 2 - Bubble Blast Sage Level Designer